The following sections include important graduation requirements for undergraduate students.

 Students who took the ELM examination prior to March 22, 2002, should contact the Testing Center, ADM 152, for equivalent ELM scores and appropriate remedial courses.
 Students may also consult the following web sites for new and/or additional ELM information: www.sfsu.edu/~advising or www.sfsu.edu/~testing.

-Consult the Testing Center Examination Calendar in the Class Schedule for ELM examination times and dates.
+Consult the Academic Calendar on the web for ELM examination times and dates.

-Questions about ELM exemptions should be referred to the Testing Center, ADM 152.
+Questions about ELM exemptions should be referred to the Testing Center, HSS 206.

 |ACCEPTABLE ELM EXEMPTIONS||SCORE/GRADE|